 The fashion industry is becoming more and more sustainable, but what about the jewelry industry?
-Here's everything you need to know about sustainable jewelry, the term ethical gold and what fair gold mining looks like.
+We show what is hidden behind the term ethical gold and what fair gold mining looks like

 Text by Katharina Healing

-It is just as much an integral part of everyday life for many, but the question of its production hardly ever arises.
-Is there such a thing as "fair, sustainable jewelry" and ethical gold?
+It is just as much of an integral part of the everyday life of many, but the question of its production hardly ever arises.
+Is there such a thing as "fair jewelry" and ethical gold?
 A look behind the scenes of the jewelry industry and its production methods:

 What does ethical gold mean?